 Lindsey Metrus, senior editor

 "Face oil isn't really my thing.
 I'm more of a serum-layering kind of gal and finish with a barrier-repairing moisturizer to seal in all the hydration and keep redness at bay.
-Needless to say, I was a bit weary of trying Glossier's new oil-serum, nervous a mix of dense oils like olive, grape seed, and castor would serve as a pore-clogging cocktail.
+Needless to say, I was a bit wary of trying Glossier's new oil-serum, nervous a mix of dense oils like olive, grape seed, and castor would serve as a pore-clogging cocktail.
 Though, after hearing from Hallie that the oil-serum is being marketed as "Glossier skin in a bottle" (and doing my best to carry out my beauty editor testing duty) I gave it a whirl.

 "But here's the thing: Knowing my skin is reactive, I opted out of applying it all over clean skin and decided to use it in place of my favorite Bodyography Inner Glow Stick.
 To get a subtle glow, I rubbed the product between my fingers before tapping it on the high points of my cheeks and down the bridge of my nose post-foundation.
 I was surprised by the texture—it's more of a creamy glaze than an oil, but this actually made for a better highlight-replacement than the consistency I'd imagined.
 The result was sheer luminescence that lasted all day long.
 It's certainly not as apparent as a classic highlighting product, but for those who like just a hint of shine, it's the perfect tool."